DutchProg/Roostermakers/README.md

 #### Theoretical Optimum

 Considering all the academic papers surrounding this topic concerning the difficulty of finding a solution for this problem, we can safely assume the theoretical optimimum, which in this case is a minimum, has to a value above 0.
-In general due to the individual nature of this problem and the
+In general due to the individual nature of this problem, and the fact that compromises have to be made in its creation to find something which is as optimal as possible.
+Since it is not possible to make something which matches both all the students, teachers, and the insititution.

+For example, with the case we have chosen there is a need to compare whether the evening slot gives more or less points than student conflicts that occur.
+Each choice adds points to the score, however one adds less than the other.

 ### Results
 - - -

+#### Baseline

+time:
+moves: 100,000
+points:

+#### First Algorithm

+time:
+moves:
+points:

+#### Second Algorithm

+time:
+moves:
+points:

 keep in mind our intepretation of the results what we are keeping in mind